TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'What is an ADU?'
     faq__list--item__answer: 'The legal term is Accessory Dwelling Unit, or ADU.
-ADUs go by many names - granny flats, granny units, in-law apartments, or secondary suites - just to name a few.
-ADUs are a permanent structure that provides a fully-appointed living space in the backyards of existing homes.
+ADUs go by many names - backyard home, prefab granny flats, granny units, in-law apartments, or secondary suites - just to name a few.
+An ADU is a permanent structure that provides a fully-appointed living space in the backyards of existing homes.
 ADUs typically have at least 1 bedroom, 1 bathroom and a kitchen space.'
   -
     type: faq__list--item
     faq__list--item__question: 'Who designed Abodu?'
-    faq__list--item__answer: 'Each Abodu has been designed from the ground up by a team of world-class architects, with a focus on developing a space that is both perfect for living in and at-home in any backyard.'
+    faq__list--item__answer: 'Each Abodu has been designed from the ground up by a team of world-class architects, with a focus on developing a prefabricated backyard home that is both perfect for living in and at-home in any backyard.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I put an Accessory Dwelling Unit (ADU) in my backyard?'
-    faq__list--item__answer: 'If you live in the State of California, then the answer is most likely Yes.
-In some cities, the process is more challenging than others, so feel free to reach out with your name and address and we can quickly check your situation.'
+    faq__list--item__answer: 'If you live in the State of California, then the answer is most likely Yes, you can build a backyard home or ADU.
+In some cities, the process is more challenging than others, so feel free to reach out with your name and address and we can quickly check your situation.
+Our prefab ADUs are approved throughout California.'
   -
     type: faq__list--item
     faq__list--item__question: 'How long does it take to get an ADU permitted?'
     faq__list--item__answer: 'Abodu permitting times depend on where you live.
-Legally, cities must approve your permit within 120 days, but if you live in San Jose, we can secure your permit in less than 1 day.'
+Legally, cities must comment on your permit within 60 days.
+If you live in San Jose or Sunnyvale, we can secure your pre-approved ADU permit in less than 1 day.'
   -
     type: faq__list--item
     faq__list--item__question: 'Do ADUs affect my property value?'
     faq__list--item__answer: 'Yes.
-Installing an Abodu in your backyard will certainly increase your property value.
+Installing an Abodu ADU in your backyard will certainly increase your property value.
 After all, it is an additional 495 sq feet of permanent living space on your lot.
-The increased bedrooms, bathroom and kitchen are viewed as additions to the primary home.'
+The increased bedrooms, bathroom and kitchen are viewed as additions to the primary home.
+Our prefabricated ADUs are built to local codes to ensure you receive the full property value benefit possible.'
   -
     type: faq__list--item
     faq__list--item__question: 'What happens to my property taxes when I add an ADU?'